jspinak/brobot/docs/docs/03-core-library/architecture/actionresult-architecture.md

 ## Migration Guide

-For complete migration details and examples, see the [ActionResult Refactoring Migration Guide](../migration/actionresult-refactoring.md).
+For complete migration details and examples, see the [Upgrading to Latest](../migration/upgrading-to-latest.md) guide.

 ### For API Consumers
 **No changes required!** The facade maintains complete backward compatibility: